NEMES Scientific Program

 Location: Perspective Room

-Round table / panel discussion: "Big Data in NeuroImaging: possibilities, challenges, and perspectives.
+Interactive discussion session: "Big Data in NeuroImaging: possibilities, challenges, and perspectives.
 Databases available across different institutions in Sweden.
 Issues and ideas to facilitate communication, ideas and data sharing".
-Lecture.
+Participant-led discussion.

 Location: Landscape Room